JoaoLRezende/reduction-detector/README.md

 # FAQ

 ### Why does reduction-detector complain that it can't find header files included by the C files being analyzed?
 This is usually caused by a lack of a compilation database.
-To analyse a C program, reduction-detector needs to be able to find header files `#include`d by it.
+To analyze a C program, reduction-detector needs to be able to find header files `#include`d by it.
 (Clang's parser reasonably aborts with an error message if it can't find a header file `#include`d by a C translation unit.)
 If those header files aren't in the same directories as the source files that include them (for example, if they are in a separate `include` directory), you'll have to either create a compilation database or directly tell reduction-detector where to find them.
 You can do the latter by using the [`-I`](https://clang.llvm.org/docs/ClangCommandLineReference.html#id8) option after a double dash (`--`).
 (The arguments passed after `--` are captured by the Clang tooling we use internally.)

 For example, the following command line could be used to analyze a copy of the source code of [OpenSSL](https://github.com/openssl/openssl) that sits at `../openssl-master`:
 ```